tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 ### Description

 If engine stop/start is enabled in the Vehicle, the engine is turned off during vehicle stops to reduce the fuel consumption.
-During vehicle stops the energy demand for certain auxiliaires and for starting the engine is accumulated.
+During vehicle stops the energy demand for certain auxiliaries and for starting the engine is accumulated.
 In a post-processing step the final [fuel consumption is corrected](#engine-fuel-consumption-correction) to consider the energy demand for the auxiliaries and engine start.

 ### Model Parameters

+Delay engine-off \[s\]
-   - **Delay engine-off:** if the vehicle stops, the engine is switched off after this timespan
+:   if the vehicle stops, the engine is switched off after this timespan

+Max engine-off timespan \[s\]
-   - **Max engine-off timespan:** if the enine is switched off at a vehicle stand, the engine is turned on again after this timespan.
+:   if the engine is switched off at a vehicle halt, the engine is turned on again after this timespan.
 This basically limits the max. time the engine is switched off at a single engine-off event.

+Engine stop/start utility factor \[s\]
-   - **Engine stop/start utility factor:** In practice, the engine is not switched off at every vehicle stop.
+:   In practice, the engine is not switched off at every vehicle stop.
 This is considered with this utility factor (0...1).
 Further details are provided below.

 <div class="declaration">
    - delay engine-off: 2 s